 Having installed the UK’s first Kurz DM-Jetliner, Amberley Labels has taken its use of finishing and embellishment to new heights.

 David Beeby, sales manager, Amberley Labels

 For consumers, personalisation is often a bland, one dimensional experience.
 Challenger brand Jackpot Peanut Butter plans to change this and go from the standard to the creative, giving consumers a three-dimensional experience.

 Rupert Leigh, creator and founder, Jackpot Peanut Butter

 12.50 Lunch and networking break

 Table top exhibits and The Printer Innovation Zone – a showcase of print jobs from the Industry Group Members.

-Bill Hine, managing director, Hine Labels
+Anita Hine, managing director, Hine Labels